Nailaamani/webdev-sql/README.md

 > ### Project Setup
 * Download this repo, run command prompt/terminal in the folder, run ' npm install '
+* Open XAMPP Control Panel and start Apache and MySQL

 > ### Project Run
 * ' npm start ' in command prompt/terminal  to run the program